-Figure 5.
-The largest transverse Lyapunov exponents L{max}^{\perp} as a function of coupling strength k in the unidirectional system (9) (solid) and the bi-directional system (10) (dotted).
+Fig. 5.
+The largest transverse Lyapunov exponents $L{max}^{\perp}$ as a function of coupling strength k in the uni-directional system (9) (solid) and the bi-directional system (10) (dotted).

-Let us note that this can also be proved analytically as done in [7], by using a suitable Lyapunov function, and using some new extended version of LaSalle invariance principle.
+Let us note that this can also be proved analytically, as done in [7], by using a suitable Lyapunov function, and using a new extended version of LaSalle invariance principle.

 Desynchronization motion.
 Synchronization depends on the coupling strength, but also on the vector field and the coupling function.
-For some choice of these quantities, synchronization may occur only within a finite range $[k_1, k_2]$ of coupling strength, in such a case a desynchronization phenomenon occurs.
-Thus, increasing k beyond the critical value k_2 yields loss of the synchronized motion (L{max}^{\perp}) becomes positive).
+For a choice of these quantities, synchronization may occur only within a finite range $[k_1, k_2]$ of coupling strength, in such a case a desynchronization phenomenon occurs: thus, increasing k beyond the critical value $k_2$ yields loss of the synchronized motion $(L{max}^{\perp})$ becomes positive).

-3. Emergence of Chaotic Properties : A Predator-Prey Example
+4 Emergence of Chaotic Properties : A Predator-prey Example

-(Or, the larger is the coupling coefficient the weaker is the synchronization).
+This example, contrary to the first, shows a situation where the larger is the coupling coefficient the weaker is the synchronization.

-3.1.
-The model
+4.1 The model

-As we said in the introduction, it is becoming a commonplace that, if the 20th was the century of physics, the 21st will be the century of biology, and, more specifically, mathematical biology, ecology, ... and, in general, nonlinear dynamics and complexity in life sciences.
+As we said in the introduction, it is becoming a commonplace that, if the 20th was the century of physics, the 21st will be the century of biology and more specifically, mathematical biology, ecology, ... and in general, nonlinear dynamics and complexity in life sciences.

-In this last part, we will hence focus ourself on emergent (chaotic or regular) properties that arrise when we couple uni- or bi-directionally two 3-dimensional autonomous differential systems, modeling predator-prey food-chains.
+In this last part, we will hence focus ourselves on emergent (chaotic or regular) properties that arise when we couple uni- or bi-directionally two 3-dimensional autonomous differential systems, modeling predator-prey foodchains.

-Le us then consider a continuous time dynamical system, model for a tritrophic food chain, based on a modified version of the Leslie-Gower scheme, see [3, 6], for which the rate equations for the three components of the chain population can be written as follows :
+Let us then consider a continuous time dynamical system, model for a tritrophic food chain, based on a modified version of the Leslie-Gower scheme, see [3, 6], for which the rate equations of the three components of the chain population can be written as follows: